 return recommendations

-If you've liked Inception, it pulls similar films.
 If you said "Sci-Fi" and "recent" in the quiz, it narrows down to movies like Interstellar.
 It's a combo of math and user insight.

 The "Because You Liked..."
 Magic